-WIdely regarded as one of the greatest rock singers of all time, Chris Cornell has fronted some of the most unique and successful bands of the modern era, namely Soundgarden and Audioslave.
+WIdely regarded as one of the greatest rock singers of all time, Chris Cornell fronted some of the most unique and successful bands of the modern era, namely Soundgarden and Audioslave.

 Between (and in some cases, during) those projects, Cornell also penned pieces for film soundtracks (Singles, Great Expectations and Casino Royale, among others) and issued a trio of solo albums, resulting in an impressively diverse body of work.